CurvSurf/FindSurface-BasicDemo-Windows-Linux/README.md

 const float rmsError = result.rmsError;
 ````

-The `rms` property (`rmsError` in C++) describes the root-mean-squared value of errors between the inlier points and the found surface.
+The `rms` property (`rmsError` in C++) describes the root-mean-squared value of errors between the inlier points and the detected surface.
 The value describes how much the points fits the geometric surface well and it is not related to the algorithm's accuracy.
 This value will get greater as the points have greater errors in measurement, which means the result also be affected by the errors.

 C: